 It is notable that the Z7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark IV does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the Z7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Z7 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the 1D Mark IV from Canon.
+Both the 1D Mark IV and the Z7 have been discontinued, but can regularly be found used on eBay.
+The Z7 was replaced by the Nikon Z7 II, while the 1D Mark IV does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark IV and the Nikon Z7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.